 GloBelly was born out of a simple idea: pregnancy can be an isolating time for many women all over the world.
 Many health services provide women with support in their physical needs, but pregnancy is often also a time of emotional upheaval.
 Speaking to another woman going through the same experience can be both enjoyable and reassuring.
 GloBelly provides women from different environments with a space to chat, share stories, and support each other.

-Free to use, GloBelly is a place to hear someone else’s experience of pregnancy and share your own.
-It gives women from different settings the opportunity to connect with a fellow mom-to-be, grow together on their pregnancy journey and make a friendship that could last long after leaving the delivery room.
+Mobile app-based and free to use, GloBelly is a place to hear someone else’s experience of pregnancy and share your own.
+It gives women from different settings the opportunity to connect with a fellow mom-to-be, grow together on their pregnancy journey, and make a friendship that could last long after leaving the delivery room.

-The Finnish news broadcaster YLE wrote an article on a woman’s experience of taking part in GloBelly, which you can find here (in Finnish).Back to our work
+The Finnish news broadcaster YLE wrote an article on a woman’s experience of taking part in GloBelly (in Finnish).Back to our work